goonarch/.github/README.md

 ## License 📜

-GoonArch is licensed under the [MIT License](./LICENSE).
+GoonArch is licensed under the [GPL License](./LICENSE).
 Let's have fun and build amazing things together! 🎉🚀